UPDATE: It’s official, Android Q will be called Android 10

 - Improved sharing menu

-In Android Q, Google have work things out to improve on the sharing speed when you are sharing a file or a link from one app to another.
+In Android Q, Google has work things out to improve on the sharing speed when you are sharing a file or a link from one app to another.
 As such, users can easily jump into another app when sharing contents and users will be able to see exactly what they are sharing for a start, at the top of the Share sheet.

 - System settings easily accessible